-Candidate No. Name (Date of birth) Career summary, position and duties at the Company and important concurrent positions, if any Num of sh of t Company and important concurrent positions, if any 10 Reappointment Outside Director Independent Director Kazuhito Ikeo (Jan.
+Candi- date No. Name (Date of birth) Career summary, position and duties at the Company and important concurrent positions, if any Number of shares of the Company owned 10 Reappointment Outside Director Independent Director Kazuhito Ikeo (Jan.
 12, 1953) Attendance at Board of Directors meetings held in FY2019: 11/11 (100%) Apr.
 1984 Associate Professor, Faculty of Economics, Okayama University Apr.
 1986 Associate Professor, Faculty of Economics, Kyoto University Apr.
 1995 Professor, Faculty of Economics, Keio University Apr.
 2018 Professor, Faculty of Economics, Rissho University (present) Jun.
 2018 Director, the Company (present) <position and="" at="" company="" duties="" the=""> Director (Outside Director) <important concurrent="" positions=""> Professor, Faculty of Economics, Rissho University</important></position> 2,100 shares [Reasons for selection as a candidate for Outside Director] Mr. Kazuhito Ikeo has held a number of posts, including university professors and members of the Financial Services Agency's Financial System Council.
 He has been stating opinions at meetings of the Company's Board of Directors and on other occasions based on his broad knowledge and experience concerning economic and financial fields as well as financial administration.
 We propose to reappoint him as Outside Director in order to draw on his knowledge and experience in the management of the Company.